Lung cancer facts

 - The two types of lung cancer, which grow and spread differently, are the small cell lung cancers (SCLC) and non-small cell lung cancers (NSCLC).

 - The stage of lung cancer refers to the extent to which the cancer has spread in the body.

 - Treatment of lung cancer can involve a combination of surgery, chemotherapy, and radiation therapy as well as newer experimental methods.

 - The general prognosis of lung cancer is poor because doctors tend not to find the disease until it is at an advanced stage.
-Five-year survival is 40% to 50% for early stage lung cancer, but only 1% to 5% in advanced, inoperable lung cancer.
+Five-year survival is 40%-50% for early stage lung cancer, but only 1%-5% in advanced, inoperable lung cancer.

 - Smoking cessation is the most important measure that can prevent the development of lung cancer.
 Continue Reading